andfaulkner/dev-environment-components/_docs_guides/ruby/rails/definitions.md

   compiled) whose purpose is to prep the environment before dispatching the call to the original executable
 - most common binstubs: the ones RubyGems generates after installing a gem containing executables

+# ASSOCATIONS (polymorphic associations)
+*   set of macro-like class methods for tying objects together through foreign keys
+*   with polymorphic associations a model can belong to more than 1 other model, on a single association